JaiSuryaPrabu/ML/README.md

 ### Regression 📈
 > Regression is type of supervised learning that predicts the continous values
 #### Linear Regression
+> Linear regression is a regression algorithms that tries to fit data by plotting a line in the datapointss
 #### SVR

 ### Random Forest Regression